ShubhangiXD/ShubhangiXD/README.md

 ## <img src="https://68.media.tumblr.com/5e24c0f622cd961d6735a615d1d4b14f/tumblr_oikfakRxD01vala9ro1_500.gif" height="30"> About Me:

 Hello!
-I am Shubhangi Dutta, currently a sophomore at KIIT University, Bhubaneshwar.
+I am Shubhangi Dutta, currently a final year student at KIIT University, Bhubaneshwar.
 I mostly code in Java, C and C++, but am more interested in <b>Frontend Developement</b>.
 Speaking of which, I use React.js to make my projects.
 I recently started learning <b>Full Stack</b> so I am still fairly new to this, but surely I can come up with more amazing websites as I move forward.
 Looking forward to connecting with you!

 ## <img src="https://66.media.tumblr.com/tumblr_maorbj6OOz1rfjowdo1_500.gif" height="45"> Stats: